3 Honolulu police officers charged in killing of 16-year-old

 3 Honolulu police officers charged in killing of 16-year-oldNew

-HONOLULU (AP) — Honolulu prosecutors say a policeman has been charged with murder and two others charged with attempted murder in the fatal shooting of a 16-year-old boy.
-The charges come after a grand jury last week declined to indict the same three officers in the shooting.
-All three officers face up to life in prison without parole if convicted.
-Police said the teen was driving a stolen Honda linked to an armed robbery, burglary, purse snatching and car theft and led officers on a chase before the shooting.
-Police have refused to release officer body camera footage from the shooting.
+HONOLULU (AP) — Honolulu prosecutors say a police officer has been charged with murder and two others have been charged with attempted murder in connection with the fatal shooting of a 16-year-old boy.
+The charges come after a grand jury last week declined to indict the officers in the shooting.
+All three officers face life in prison with the possibility of parole if convicted.
+Police said the teen was driving a stolen car linked to an armed robbery, burglary, purse snatching and car theft and led officers on a chase before the shooting.
+Prosecutors say one officer fired 10 rounds into the rear window “without provocation.”